wely/DevCamp/HOL/node/01-developer-environment/README.md

 1. All code needed for the hands on labs are stored in a repository in GitHub.
 To clone the DevCamp GitHub repository to this development machine, open a terminal window.
 On Windows, click on the Start menu, and type `cmd`

-    > NOTE: On some high resolution monitors (High DPI), you will notice that the icons and command line windows appear small.
+    > On some high resolution monitors (High DPI), you will notice that the icons and command line windows appear small.
 If this is an issue, you can download [Remote Desktop Connection Manager 2.7](https://www.microsoft.com/en-us/download/details.aspx?id=44989)

     Change directory to the root using `cd c:\`